-The company provides basic boiler service all the way up to cover for essentially any issue in your home.
-They offer five total service packages ranging from £8 to £18 a month.
+The company provides basic boiler service up to cover essentially any issue in your home.
+They offer five total service packages ranging from £8 to £18 monthly.
 After you’ve been with HomeServe for six months, if one of their engineers can’t fix your boiler and it’s under seven years old, they’ll replace it.
-Now they won’t do this for everyone of course, they have guidelines otherwise they would go bust but if you have the right cover and you find yourself stuck then this could be a real (figurative) lifesaver.
+Now they won’t do this for everyone of course, they have guidelines otherwise they would go bust but if you have the right cover and you find yourself stuck, then this could be a real (figurative) lifesaver.

-HomeServe is one of the UK’s leading home assistant companies, right next to the other giant British Gas and to a lesser extent Worcester Bosch, according to Which? these are the three biggest options in the U.K in 2021.
+HomeServe is one of the UK’s leading home assistant companies, right next to the other giant British Gas (read the review here) and to a lesser extent Worcester Bosch, according to Which?
+These are the three biggest options in the U.K. in 2021.

 In summary, the HomeServe Boiler Cover would be best for people with older boilers and without a manufacturer’s warranty.
 If you have a fairly new boiler and are covered by warranty or you are confident that it was installed well, you probably don’t need this service.

 As mentioned previously, HomeServe offers five cover packages.
 All of them include boiler service in the cover.
 The first package has a £100 excess, and all other packages have a £60 excess.